zx80live/gofp/README.md

 [🠕](#future0)

 #### Future.FlatMap.Blocking composition
 `FlatMap` allows to compose two async calculations (which are presented as two futures) in the blocking manner.
 In other words, the resulting future will be result of sequential calculations of two futures.
+So the inner future which is mapped to outer future will be started when outer future will be completed.
 This example uses `Future.Result` invocation which is described in [Future.Result](#futureresult) section.

 ```go